symfony/symfony-docs/book/validation.rst

     Protected and private properties can also be validated, as well as "getter" methods (see :ref:`validator-constraint-targets`).

-.. versionadded:: 2.7
-    As of Symfony 2.7, XML and Yaml constraint files located in the ``Resources/config/validation`` sub-directory of a bundle are loaded.
-Prior to 2.7, only ``Resources/config/validation.yml`` (or ``.xml``) were loaded.

 .. index::
    single: Validation; Using the validator